-The crossover is divided into two section: The Low section for the subwoofer (mono or stereo) and the Mid-Hi section for the top/main speakers.
+The crossover is divided into two sections: The Low section for the bass loudspeaker or subwoofer (mono or stereo) and the Mid-Hi section for the top/main speakers.

 The crossover frequencies for Low and Mid-Hi can be set individually from 50 Hz to 120 Hz in 6 positions.

 The Low filter has a slope of 24 dB per octave.
-The slope of the MID-HI filter can be switched from 12 dB (Butterworth) to 24 dB (Linkwitz/Riley).
+The slope of the MID-HI filter can be switched from 12 dB to 24 dB.

 Use the toggle switch to activate the phase control (phase 0° or phase -180°) and use the control to establish simultaneousness.

 If the phase control is not required, it can be switched off and thus disappears completely from the signal path.

 If you want to connect two bass loudspeakers or subwoofers (one for L and one for R), this switch should be set to stereo.